MSDEVMTL/GlobalAzureBootcamp2018/Step1/README.md

 & .\Invoke-Provisioning.ps1
 ```

+> Presenter: While provisioning is running (~1min), you can show the scripts/templates around...

 > ### NOTE: Log Analytics changed his pricing model in April 2018.
 If you encounter an error in the step above saying:
 >
 > *Pricing tier doesn't match the subscription billing model*